 South Dakota Postnuptial Agreement

 A South Dakota postnuptial agreement is a legal document used by married couples to determine how their assets will be divided if the marriage ends in divorce or death.
-Like prenuptial agreements or “prenups,” postnuptial agreements are precious in divorce cases when judges usually have expansive power to divide a couple’s assets; if a postnuptial or prenuptial agreement is in place, it generally takes precedence over the state’s default rules.
+If a postnuptial agreement is in place, it generally takes precedence over the state's default rules.

 Laws